struz/smash-move-viewer/README.md

 [@Meshima_](https://twitter.com/Meshima_) - smash scientist from Japan.
 Maintains the [very comprehensive spreadsheet for Smash4 params](https://docs.google.com/spreadsheets/d/1FgOsGYfTD4nQo4jFGJ22nz5baU1xihT5lreNinY5nNQ).
 I have used some of the descriptions from this spreadsheet as tooltips to make reading the hitbox data easier.

-[@SuperSharkRocky](https://twitter.com/SuperSharkRocky) - amazing artist/game designer who designed the theme for the site.
-Helped me with site usability and layout.
-Provided a lot of valuable feedback and ideas along the way.
+[@SuperSharkRocky](https://twitter.com/SuperSharkRocky) - amazing artist/game designer who designed the theme and logo for the site.
+Helped me a lot with site usability and layout.
+Provided tons of valuable feedback and ideas along the way.
 [Go check out her amazing artwork!](http://supershark.studio/)